jonathanhogg/flitter/docs/windows.md

 : An off-screen window.
 This is always a top-level node in a **Flitter** program.

-`!shader`
-: An OpenGL shader program.
-This may appear as a child node anywhere in the window rendering tree.
-It may have multiple child nodes.
-A number of built-in shaders are available – see [Filters](#filters) below.

 `!image`
 : Loads an image from an external file.
 This may appear as a child node anywhere in the window rendering tree.